gravitational/teleport/rfd/0088-passwordless-windows.md

 Windows Hello keys are protected by TPM 2.0 hardware if available.
 Windows also supports Windows Hello when TPM is missing via software.
-Windows Hello keys are scope by rpid, it means that windows hello keys created via broweser on webUI will be available in `tsh`.
+Windows Hello keys are scope by rpid, it means that windows hello keys created via browser on Web UI will be available in `tsh`.

 [Microsoft webauthnAPI documentation][webauthn API windows docs] provides more